pandas-dev/pandas/doc/source/user_guide/options.rst

                                                      in Styler output.
 styler.render.max_elements              262144       Maximum number of datapoints that Styler will render
-                                                     trimming either rows, columns or both to fit.
+                                                     trimming either rows, columns or both to fit. styler.render.max_rows                  None         Maximum number of rows that Styler will render. styler.render.max_cols                  None         Maximum number of columns that Styler will render.
 ======================================= ============ ==================================